lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ## Accessing GPUs in the LU-partition

 Some compute nodes in the Lund University partition are equipped with GPUs.
-At the time of this revision, there are  4 nodes with A100 GPUs available for users whose projects were approved to use GPUs.
+At the time of this revision, there are  4 nodes with A100 NVIDIA GPUs available for users whose projects were approved to use GPUs.
 To specify the use of those nodes, you must include

 ```bash
 #SBATCH -p gpua100